top of page

 My Therapy Approach

 Children communicate in many different ways, and all of them are valid.
-Whether a child uses speech, gestures, signs, pictures, or AAC, my focus is on helping them connect, be understood, and communicate with confidence in ways that feel natural to them.
+Whether a child uses speech, gestures, signs, pictures, or AAC, my goal is to help them connect with others, express themselves confidently, and participate more fully in the world around them.

 Working in Ireland